eps696/stylegan2/README.md

 Tested on Tensorflow 1.14, requires `pyturbojpeg` for JPG support.
 Sequence-to-video conversions require [FFMPEG].
 For more explicit details refer to the original implementations.

 Notes about [StyleGAN2-ada]:
-1) It have shown smoother convergence (not faster though), but lower output variety (comparing to Diff Augmentation approach).
-Moreover, in my tests ada-version has failed on few-shot datasets (50~100 images), while Diff Aug succeeded there.
+1) ADA version on Tensorflow has shown smoother and faster convergence on the rich enough datasets, but sometimes resulted in lower output variety (comparing to Diff Augmentation approach).
+It has also failed in my tests on few-shot datasets (50~100 images), while Diff Aug succeeded there.
 So meanwhile i personally prefer this repo with Diff Augmentation training.
-2) Nvidia has published [PyTorch-based StyleGAN2-ada], which is claimed to be up to 30% faster, works with flat folder datasets, and should be easier to tweak/debug than TF-based one.
-So here is **[such repo]**, adapted to the features below (custom generation, non-square RGBA data, etc.).
+2) Nvidia has also published [PyTorch-based StyleGAN2-ada], which is claimed to be up to 30% faster, works with flat folder datasets, and should be easier to tweak/debug than TF-based one.
+On my tests/datasets it was systematically failing to learn the variety of macro features though, so I never used it as production tool.
+Anyway, here is **[such repo]**, adapted to the features below (custom generation, non-square RGBA data, etc.).

 ## Features
 * inference (image generation) in arbitrary resolution (finally with proper padding on both TF and Torch)